Marion Talbot: Academic career

 Talbot was a specialist in domestic science, and became head of the newly created Department of Household Administration at the University of Chicago in 1904.
 Her assistant in the department was Sophonisba Breckinridge.
 Talbot also co-founded the American Home Economics Association in 1908.

 Talbot advocated a much more active and scientific approach to home economics than prevailed in subsequent decades.
 This was motivated in part by her concern that the field would become a female ghetto if standards of rigor were not upheld.
 However, this approach did not outlast her at the University of Chicago; after her retirement, the Department of Household Administration was merged into the home economics department in the School of Education.

 Talbot joined the editorial board of the American Journal of Sociology in 1895.

 Later life and legacy

 Talbot announced her retirement from the University of Chicago in 1925.

-After retiring, Talbot traveled to Turkey in 1927-1928 to serve as acting president of the Constantinople College for Women, returning to serve as full president in 1931-1932.
+After retiring, Talbot traveled to Turkey in 1927–28 to serve as acting president of the Constantinople College for Women, returning to serve as full president from 1931 to 1932.

 In retirement, Talbot remained actively engaged in the affairs of the university; in 1944, she castigated university chancellor Robert Maynard Hutchins for focusing on purely pecuniary aims, saying "I remember and cherish your exhortation that university training has the power and duty to make use of the mind its highest aim."

 Talbot died in Chicago in 1948 of chronic myocarditis.
 She was buried at the Oak Woods Cemetery in Chicago.